-In 2019, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2019 was approximately 3% less than in 2018.
-This can be attributed to the cooler and wetter weather in 2019 compared to 2018.
+In 2020, the Bethpage Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2020 was approximately the same in 2019.
+This can be attributed to the District's water conservation plan.